 Once a year the GMP+ registered laboratory must make a plan in which proficiency tests it will participate.
 This plan must be retained as documented information.

 5.4.
 Administration

-The GMP+ registered laboratory's results of a proficiency test must be retained as documented information for at least 3 years.
+The GMP+ registered laboratory must retain the results of a proficiency test as documented information for at least 3 years.

 The GMP+ registered laboratory's result must be expressed into a 'z-score'.